eddiesTime/sme_app/gfm_documentation.md

 #### Concept

 In chapter 1 - [Prerequisites](#prerequisites), I have explained how
-Stateful Widgets work in detail.
+stateful widgets work in detail.
 Therefore, I am keeping the explanation short in this chapter and advice you to revisit chapter one if you need more information.